ashsne/ashsne/README.md

 ### Hi there 👋

 I am a Powertrain Engineer turned Data Scientist and passionate about automotive engineering, artificial intelligence, machine learning and control systems.
-Currently, I am working as a Senior Data Scientist at Thoughtworks Finland.
+Currently, I am working as a Lead Data Scientist at Futurice.

 <!---